 Liz Byrski is a writer and broadcaster with more than 50 years experience in the British and Australian media.
-She is the author of thirteen non-fiction books and nine novels, and her work has been published in national and international newspapers and magazines.
+She is the author of thirteen non-fiction books and ten novels, and her work has been published in national and international newspapers and magazines.

 Liz was born in London and spent most of her childhood in Sussex.
 As an only child she spent a lot of time alone, much of it buried in books.
 She began her working life at 16, as a secretary, and later moved into journalism working as a reporter on a local newspaper, until she took up freelance writing when her children were born.

 Liz emigrated to Australia with her family in 1981 and worked as a freelance journalist/writer in Perth writing for a variety of publications including The Australian, New Idea, Homes and Living, Cosmopolitan, the Australian Financial Review, The Woman Writer, and The West Australian.
 For several years she was a broadcaster with ABC Radio 720 6WF, where she was best known for hosting The Grapevine program with Peter Holland.